world-direct/k8s-setup/readme.md

 ## Provide the configuration

+### Local Deployment

 For local vm deployments, the default 'vagrant.yml' file should work.
-You don't need to do anything, if you just want a vm cluster with a single control plane and worker node.
+You don't need provide a custom configuration, if you just want a vm cluster with a single control plane and worker node.

+To access the cluster from your machine, you should have an host record for the apiserver.
+The IP is configured by the `k8s_apiserver_vip` configuration setting.
+The hostname is constructed by the `k8s_apiserver_hostname` and `k8s_cluster_dnsname` settings.

+To generate the correct /etc/hosts file, you can run `./k8s-setup generate hostsfile --merge`.
+The --merge flag instructs the generator to merge the current /etc/hosts file with the generated records.

+NOTE: Because write-access to /etc/hosts needs root permissions, you can't just simply redirect the output to /etc/hosts.
+I used a tempoary file, with a move
+operation: `./k8s-setup generate hostsfile --merge > /tmp/hosts && sudo mv /tmp/hosts /etc/hosts`

+### Production Deployment

-For production deployments, you need to
+For production deployments, you need to:

 1. Create an ansible inventory file, with the machines in it.
 You need to assign the host to these groups: